-- 1. To elect two directors to serve as Class I directors for a term of three years; and - 2.
+- 1. To elect two directors to serve as Class II directors for a term of three years; - 2.
+To elect one director to serve as a Class III director for a term of one year; and - 3.
 To transact such other business as may properly come before the Meeting.

-Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 17, 2009 are entitled to notice of, and to vote at, the Meeting.
+Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 16, 2010 are entitled to notice of, and to vote at, the Meeting.